aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloVi.md

 - entity.`sprite`.material.renderQueue set to 2500
 - CreateShield called on the entity which initialises their `bubbleshield` if it didn't exist yet

-## Move 1 - Single beemerang throw
+## Move 1 - Simple beemerang throw
 A single target beemerang throw.

 ### `nonphyscal` set to true